Struct schemars::schema::SchemaObject

 pub fn new_ref(reference: String) -> Self

-Creates a new $ref
+Creates a new $ref schema.

 The given reference string should be a URI reference.
 This will usually be a JSON Pointer in URI Fragment representation.